To reduce data transfer, sounds are not downloaded by default. Choose your preferred setting:

 fifth (5) + root (1) + major third (3)

-Like always we can see how the tones that are changing from G string to B string also have to move one fret to the right (or one fret to the left when being transposed down and changing from B string to G string)
+As always, we can see how the tones that move from the G string to the B string also have to move one fret to the right (or one fret to the left when being transposed down and changing from the B string to the G string)

 Minor Triads

-Like before we can see how the tones that are changing from G string to B string also have to move one fret to the right (or one fret to the left when being transposed down and changing from B string to G string)
+As before, we can see how the tones that move from the G string to the B string also have to move one fret to the right (or one fret to the left when being transposed down and changing from the B string to the G string)

 Now the 1st inversion with the root on top: